jonahkall/blockchain-voting/README.md

 ## Usage

 ### Compilation
-To compile the miner, type `./compile.sh`.
+To compile the miner, type `make miner`.
-To compile the voting booth, type `./make_booth.sh`
+To compile the voting booth, type `make voting-booth` To compile both, just type `make` or `make all`
 ### Running

 - To run the miner: `./runpeer2 <YOUR_IP_ADDRESS>:<YOUR_PORT> 54.164.190.217:50051`.
 Here, the first argument should contain your ip address and port.
 The second argument is the ip address and port of one peer.